juristr/juristr.github.com/content/blog/video-course-scale-react-development-with-nx.md

 Another core concept is the **dependency graph** which not only allows you to visualize the structure of your workspace but also helps Nx to optimize build/test/lint runs and to make sure they're as fast as possible.

 If you think that was all, then you should definitely have a look at the last set of lessons of the course, where we dive into how **affected commands** and **distributed computation caching** can help you speed up your CI and developer productivity :wink:.

+## What people are saying about the course

+> Tremendously detailed exploration for people who want to delve into the non-angular side of Nx.

+> short and sweet but still comprehensive!

+> I liked the content and the sequence of the lessons in order to explain how powerful this tool is.
+I liked the pace as well.
+Thanks, Juri!

+> Well this is first time I'm learning about NX and instructor really made it easy to understand what does NX do and what you can make with it.
+As much as he talks, i got more and more amazed by the NX project <3

+> I've  working with a Nx monorepo for more than 1 year and surpassingly I discovered I've made mistakes in simple things and still learned new tricks.
+Super good course, this is the type of content I love.

+> Very practical, high-level tour of Nx with enough detail to dig in wherever seems most relevant to one's own needs.

 ## What do you mean by scaling?